yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 Thanks to progress in Linux’s mesa drivers, we've recently modified our minimum graphics requirements.

 [yuzu now requires OpenGL 4.6](https://github.com/yuzu-emu/yuzu/pull/5888).
-However, any previously compatible hardware reaches this requirement with its latest GPU drivers installed, even old Fermi or GCN1.0 series products.
+However, any previously compatible hardware reaches this requirement with its latest GPU drivers installed, even old Fermi or GCN 1.0 series products.
 Laptop users, like desktop users, should visit the GPU manufacturer's site ([AMD](https://www.amd.com/en/support), [Intel](https://downloadcenter.intel.com/product/80939/Graphics), and [Nvidia](https://www.nvidia.com/en-us/geforce/drivers/)) instead of the laptop vendor’s site (HP, Lenovo, Asus, etc.), as it will provide compatible and up-to-date drivers.
 Thanks [Morph](https://github.com/Morph1984) for the change!

-On the flip side, while the requirement of Vulkan 1.1 hasn't changed, as stated in previous articles, [Rodrigo](https://github.com/ReinUsesLisp) made `VK_EXT_robustness2` [a hard requirement now.](https://github.com/yuzu-emu/yuzu/pull/5917)
+On the flip side, while the requirement of Vulkan 1.1 hasn't changed, as stated in previous articles, [Rodrigo](https://github.com/ReinUsesLisp) made `VK_EXT_robustness2` [a hard requirement.](https://github.com/yuzu-emu/yuzu/pull/5917)
 This means that updated drivers are critical now, as lacking this extension will stop yuzu from booting games while on Vulkan.
 AMD users still require to install the latest `Optional` driver version to get support for `VK_EXT_robustness2`.
 At the time of writing, the latest version is `21.2.3`, but yuzu will work with drivers as old as `20.12.1`.